Liz St. Andre Art

 Supporting Environmental Conservation

-I'm incredibly grateful for the wild places on our planet and the people and organizations that protect them.
-A portion of my sales are regularly donated to the North Cascades Institute.
+A portion of Liz's sales are regularly donated to the North Cascades Institute.
 Their mission is to inspire environmental stewardship through transformative learning experiences in nature.
-They offer incredible opportunities to take classes, sign up for family weekends or just explore along the shores of Diablo Lake using the Institute as a comfortable, environmentally-friendly home base in the heart of the Cascades.
-Learn more HERE.
+They offer classes, family weekends and opportunities to explore along the shores of Diablo Lake using the Institute as a comfortable, environmentally-friendly home base in the heart of the Cascades.
+Learn more HERE